 Housing Considerations For Retirement Living

 No one wants to picture themselves in a wheelchair or a walker, but the home layout must be able to accommodate limited mobility.
-A large home with lots of stairs may not be a good fit for you or your spouse as you get older.
+Large home with lots of stairs may not be a good fit for you or your spouse as you get older.
 You want to make sure that your home is a place where you can live in for the rest of your life, without having to do costly upgrades when you need age-friendly features.

 Reno’s ONLY Exclusive Buyer’s Agents

 When you are buying a retirement home that’s suitable for you, an exclusive buyer’s agent will help you evaluate all the options on the market, including homes on the MLS, For-Sale-By-Owner, and new construction.
 Buyer’s agents will also counsel you about home location, features, condition, and cost so that your purchase provides a good long-term value.
 Market comparisons will be performed to ensure that you do not overpay for the home.

 Throughout the home buying process, an exclusive buyer’s agent will negotiate exclusively on your behalf and obtain the best price and terms, all while protecting your best interests!